 People are using psychedelics in many different ways today.
 And contrary to the stereotypes from the so called ‘War on Drugs’, contemporary psychotherapy is discovering therapeutic potential when they are used in the right way, with the right dosage, with expert guidance and in a safe, protected space.
 This does not diminish the potential for mis-use but it is no longer scientifically credible to have a simplistic good/bad understanding of these medicines.

-One definition of Psychedelics is non-specified experiential amplifiers.
-This means that while the specific effects of any given substance at any given time for any given person are almost impossible to predict, at sufficient dosage, we know something is going to happen.
+As mentioned above, one definition of Psychedelics is non-specified experiential amplifiers.
+This means that while the specific effects of any given substance at any given time for any given person are almost impossible to predict, at a sufficient dosage we do know something is going to happen.
 This points to both the promise and the perils of classic psychedelics.
 There is a potential for difficult, challenging material to arise and present itself to the psyche.
 Taking these profound substances in a chaotic or unsafe environment, without conscious intentionality and preparation and without a good guide and support around you is potentially very dangerous for one’s psyche.
-This is a really important point that needs to be respected.
+In other words, psychedelics deserve a great deal of care and respect.
 In fact, Respect is something that these substances demand.
 One tragedy of the War on Drugs and Colonialism has been the suppression of indigenous wisdom traditions that held and revered these substances and used them in ways that contributed to healing, growth and positive transformation.
 I hope that our society will develop it’s own traditions so as to safe guard and respect the power and potential of psychedelics.
 A good analogy for classic psychedelic substances such as Peyote, Psilocybin and LSD is that it is a bit like strapping oneself to a rocket ship and blasting off.
 The question is where are you heading?
-Creating a safe, oncdjucive space with an experienced guide, setting positive intentions and invoking the sacred through ritual and meditation are all key ways to give yourself the best possible chances of heading towards your own deepest truths.
+Creating a safe, conducive space with an experienced guide, setting positive intentions and invoking the sacred through ritual and meditation are all key ways to give yourself the best possible chances of heading towards your own deepest truths.

 Psychedelic Integration Therapy is offered after someone has had a powerful experience with psychedelics (a similar integration process is highly recommended for those returning from a meditation retreat, a long fast or wilderness journey and other profound transformative experiences).